Rules for the 2018 Lake Erie Walleye Trail

 Points will be awarded based on place of finish.
 For the first three events 200 points will be awarded to the team that finishes first, and will drop by two point increments for each place after first.
 Teams not weighing a fish in the first three events will receive 100 points.
 The last event of the year will be considered the Championship, and that event will be worth 300 points for first, and will drop by three point increments for each team after first.
 Teams not weighing a fish will receive three points less than the last team weighing a fish.
 Points champion will be based on points earned in each team’s best two out of the first three events and the Championship.
 Disqualified participants will earn zero points for the tournament they were disqualified in.

-Substitutes may be used, but they must not be a member of another team, and one of the original team members must be present to receive Team of the Year points.
+Substitutes may be used, but they may not be an original member of another team, and one of the original team members must be present to receive Team of the Year points.

 19. Waiver and hold harmless